blay/blay.se/edgeryders.markdown

 networks; while at the same time the public institutions remains fixed and are not influenced by this capacity.
 The further this goes, the less possible it will be to form dialogues and make the informal organizations able to influence policy.

 The question is if this needs to be a matter of bringing young people *into* the public institutions or if the public and the informal organizations can cooperate in hybrid spaces around common matters-of-concern without having to take place within the umbrella of the public institutions.
 An example of this would be learning.
 Compare the difference between young people influencing school policy and the way their schools work versus young people creating new learning spaces outside of the school system altogether such as hackerspaces, reading groups, free schools and online based learning communities.

 Looking at the Edgeryders platform it seems as if it is the latter, to create alternative spaces, that is the one where young people see opportunities today, aided by digital communication and networking technologies.
-Although young people are developing alternative spaces, it does not mean that they are not influence by decisions taken within public institutions.
+Although young people are developing alternative spaces, it does not mean that they are not influenced by decisions taken within public institutions.
 But it is not always decisions within a narrowly defined department that affects them the most.
 For example it might not be policy on education that influences the creation of alternative learning spaces the most, but urban development, property prices or intellectual property.
 This highlights a need for multidisciplinary and multi-institutional approaches to looking at issues that youth cares about.

 ### Common spaces and concerns

-If we forget a while about separating between participating in institutional politics on the one hand and self-organized initiatives on the other hand, there seem to be a common concern in reactivating a colelctive care for the commons in society.
-Titley suggests the term of ”democratic partnership”(Titley, 2008) and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.
+If we forget a while about separating between participating in institutional politics on the one hand and self-organized initiatives on the other hand, there seem to be a common concern in reactivating a collective care for the commons in society.
+Titley suggests the term of ’’democratic partnership’’(Titley, 2008) and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.

-These spaces blossom spontaneously anywhere when citizens find a ”matter of concern”(Latour, 2004) and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows:
+These spaces blossom spontaneously anywhere when citizens find a ’’matter of concern’’(Latour, 2004) and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows:

 > What is essential (and very interesting in and of itself), these were
 > completely spontaneous, grass-roots activities, not associated with
 > NGOs that had been bringing up the ACTA problem for years
 >
-> (“Anti-ACTA in Poland - seen from the inside | Edgeryders, Project
-> Website,” n.d.)
+> (rysiek, n.d.)

 A challenge for institutions if this partnership is going to be formed is therefor to locate these spontaneous initiatives and respond to them